How to Evict a Tenant?

 The third step in the eviction process in Joliet is filing the Summons in Forcible Entry and Detainer.
 The Summons is used by a private process server or the Will County Sheriff’s Office is officially serving the tenants and unknown occupants with the formal Complaint in Forcible Entry and Detainer.
 One of the forcible entry and detainer act is a fair judicial process for landlords and tenants.
 The Will County Court does not have jurisdiction over the tenants and unknown occupants until the Complaint in Forcible Entry and Detainer is served to the tenants.

 The Summons is a crucial step in the Joliet Landlord Eviction Process because the Will County Court does not have jurisdiction over the Defendant Tenants until the Sheriff’s Office (or Private Process Server) have officially served the Tenants and unknown occupants.
-Sean Robertson and Robertson Legal Group, LLC have a reliable and quick private process server that swiftly serve their landlord tenant notices and Summons in Forcible Entry and Detainer to Defendant Tenants and unknown occupants.
+Robertson Legal Group, LLC have a reliable and quick private process server that swiftly serve their landlord tenant notices and Summons in Forcible Entry and Detainer to Defendant Tenants and unknown occupants.

 EXPERIENCED JOLIET LANDLORD EVICTION ATTORNEYS FOR LANDLORDS